-Although low GI foods cause blood sugar levels to rise and fall slowly and therefore may help you to feel fuller for longer, not all low GI foods are healthy.
+Although low GI foods cause blood sugar levels to rise and fall slowly, and which may help you to feel fuller for longer, not all low GI foods are healthy.
 For example, watermelon and parsnips are high GI foods, while chocolate cake has a lower GI value.
 Also, the cooking method and eating foods in combination as part of a meal, will change the GI rating.
-Therefore, relying on GI alone is not a reliable way to decide whether foods or combinations of foods are healthy or will help you to lose weight.
+Therefore, GI alone is not a reliable way of deciding whether foods or combinations of foods are healthy or will help you to lose weight.

 Find out more about the glycaemic index (GI).

 Any food can be fattening if you overeat.
-It doesn't seem to matter a whole lot whether your diet is high in fat or carbs, but how much you eat in total.
-In fact, gram for gram, carbohydrate contains fewer than half the calories of fat.
-Wholegrain varieties of starchy foods and potatoes eaten with their skins on are good sources of fibre.
+Whether your diet is high in fat or high in carbohydrates, if you frequently consume more energy than your body uses you are likely to put on weight.
+In fact, gram for gram, carbohydrate contains fewer than half the calories of fat and wholegrain varieties of starchy foods are good sources of fibre.
 Foods high in fibre add bulk to your meal and help you to feel full.

 However, foods high in sugar are often high in calories and eating these foods too often can contribute to you becoming overweight.
 There is some evidence that diets high in sugar are associated with an increased energy content of the diet overall, which over time can lead to weight gain.